 - Add the flour mix on a low speed until it forms a crumbly mixture, and there’s no visible dry flour, after 1 to 2 minutes.

 - Poke the dough about a dozen times with a fork.
 Bake for 14 to 16 minutes, until it’s starting to just turn golden on top.
-(Keep the oven on after you take the cookies out.)
+(Keep the oven on.)

-- Spread the jam in an even layer over the hot cookies.
+- Spread the apricot jam in an even layer over the hot shortbread.
 Set aside to cool.

 Prepare the Nut Layer